Wes Carroll (baseball)

-Wes Carroll (born January 5, 1979) is an American college baseball coach, currently serving as head coach of the Evansville Purple Aces baseball team.
+Wesley Clint Carroll (born January 5, 1979) is an American college baseball coach, currently serving as head coach of the Evansville Purple Aces baseball team.
 He has held that position since the 2009 season.
 He played at Evansville, becoming the Purple Aces' first ever Freshman All-American.
 He then went on to a minor league career, reaching Triple-A and playing in spring training games with his brother Jamey Carroll.
 He then became an assistant coach with the Purple Aces for three seasons before ascending to the top job.